0 hidden charges. 0 forex

 2. How much money should I save before buying a house in India?

-This depends on your income, the kind of house you're planning to buy, it's locality and more.
-Although an average estimate in India today is Rs 25-30 lakhs
+This depends on your income, the kind of house you plan to buy; its locality and more.
+Although an average estimate in India today is Rs 25-30 lakhs.

-4. How can I buy a house with low income in India?
+4. How can I buy a house with a low income in India?

-You can take the benefit of multiple schemes by The Government of India to get a house with low income.
-The government has initiated the Pradhan Mantri Awas Yojana (PMAY) to provide affordable housing to citizens with low-income.
-Under this scheme, you can avail of a home loan for up to 20 years at interest rates starting at 6.5% p.a.
-The scheme also gives a preference to differently-abled and senior citizens
+You can benefit from multiple schemes by The Government of India to get a house with a low income.
+The government has initiated the Pradhan Mantri Awas Yojana (PMAY) to provide affordable housing to low-income citizens.
+Under this scheme, you can use a home loan for up to 20 years at interest rates starting at 6.5% p.a.
+The scheme also gives a preference to differently-abled and senior citizens.

 Get the Fi app